salvq/presence-detection/README.md

 Docker image is available on https://hub.docker.com/repository/docker/salvq/presence

 Note: Using Home Assistant is not must but very recommended as it provides easy integration of other devices and connecting anything with everything.
+Presence detection can be used also without need of Home Assistant, read more on General usage.

 ## Supported Platforms